Adityakumar-raj/Aditya-demo/README.md

 # Aditya-demo
-this is my first out repository
+this is my first our repository auther:aditya kumar